Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Group Project/Introduction.md

 - **Developers**: To understand the functional and non-functional requirements of the system.
 - **Project Managers**: To get an overview of the project scope, timelines, and deliverables.
 - **Marketing Staff**: To understand the key features and benefits of the system.
-- **End Users**: To gain insight into the capabilities and functionalities of the system.
 - **Testers**: To design and execute test cases based on the specified requirements.
 - **Documentation Writers**: To develop user manuals and help guides.

 Readers are advised to begin with section 1 for an introduction, followed by section 2 for a product description, and section 3 for Interface Requirements.
-Developers and testers should pay special attention to the System Features in section 4 and Other Nonfunctional Requirements in section 5
+Developers and testers should pay special attention to the System Features in section 4 and Other Nonfunctional Requirements in section 5.

 ## 1.4 Product Scope